 What do you enjoy the most about working at Hospice of the Red River Valley?

 The relationships I get to have with the patients I am helping.
 Each person and family is unique and interesting.
 All of the “thank yous” and hugs are priceless.
 I really feel the appreciation when they take my hand and say “thank you for what you have done.”
 I love making them feel better.

 How do you describe the CNA role in hospice care?

 Each and every one of our CNAs is gifted in their own way, and I can assure you there is always a CNA ready to take good care of our patients.
 They are all awesome.
 I’m still learning and look forward to continuing to learn.

 How has working at Hospice of the Red River Valley impacted you?

 Working here has made me see what’s most important.
 I spend as much time as I can with my wife and we do things we both enjoy.
-Working here also helped me through my grandmother’s death a few months ago.
+Working here also helped me through my grandmother’s death.
 She was 82.

 As a CNA going into a patient’s home, we see family dynamics from a different perspective.
 With my grandmother, I was the family, so it helped me realize what some of our patient’s families are dealing with.